nguyensjsu/sp19-202-pied-piper/journal/Week4-Jake(Ilsoo)Kim.md

   Team members gave feedback to each other and it helps to continue fix bugs.

 ## Note
  I am using only one account on GitHub.
 But sometimes when I commit, my name is "J" and sometimes my name is "Ilsoo-jake-kim".
-And, committed by "J" is not included contribution graphs.
+And committed by "J" is not included contribution graphs.